 Your child must be picked up from the bus site in a timely manner.
-A \$1 per minute late fee will be assessed if your child is picked up more than 15 minutes after the buses arrive.
-Consistently late pick up may result in loss of bus privileges.
+Consistently late pick up may result in loss of bus privileges - no refund will be provided in the event that a camper loses their bus privileges.
 Children will not be allowed to walk home alone from a central bus site.

 Upon arriving at their afternoon bus site, campers will need to be checked out with their bus counselor by their parents, guardians, or authorized adults.
-Adults are expected to show a photo ID and/or family car sign provided by camp on the first day of the session and as needed to demonstrate identity.
+Adults are expected to show a photo ID on the first day of the session and as needed to demonstrate identity.
 This procedure is for the safety of everyone.